HomeTriviaArtistsPablo Picasso

 ✓ TRUE

-His full name is Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Ruiz y Picasso — 23 words total.
+His full name is Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Ruiz y Picasso, honoring saints, relatives, and the Holy Trinity.

 Picasso was colorblind, which is why he used such bold, unnatural colors.